lolusername/CST1100_intro_computing/week_16/README.md

 - Mini “predict before run” exercises to connect truth tables to `if` paths.

 ## Deliverable (Due Next Class)
 - Complete the notebook prompts (run all cells, fill in the exercises) and export/share the notebook or a PDF.
-Keep code commented and include your short written answers where requested.
+Keep code commented and include your short written answers (wrap-up writing portion) where requested, and post those wrap-up responses in Brightspace.

 ## Tips
 - Write out expected True/False for each expression before running the cell.